 Lioresal Side Effects

-Note: This document contains side effect information about baclofen.
-Some of the dosage forms listed on this page may not apply to the brand name Lioresal.
+Note: This page contains information about the side effects of baclofen.
+Some of the dosage forms included on this document may not apply to the brand name Lioresal.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by baclofen (the active ingredient contained in Lioresal).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking baclofen, check with your doctor or nurse as soon as possible:Less common or rare

 - Bloody or dark urine